 As the GST is just a few months away from its much-awaited implementation, the transitional provisions assume special importance for all the concerned stakeholders.
 Transitional provisions, in general terms, are those rules, methods or procedures that will enable the stakeholders to switch over from the current Indirect Tax regime to the GST regime.
+In this article, we will discuss on gst transitional provisions with examples, transitional provisions under gst, transitional provisions meaning in accounting.
 A detailed analysis of certain provisions under the Revised GST Model and their impact are as follows:

 The conditions to carry forward the Cenvat Credit/ ITC belonging to the ‘Old Tax Regime’ to the ‘GST regime’ are as follows: